Dr. Baldassare Di Bartolo

 Lattice Vibrations and Optical Spectroscopy of Solids: A Group-Theoretical

-Approach, by B. Di Bartolo and R. Powell, World Scientific, 2014, in press
+Approach, by B. Di Bartolo and R. Powell, World Scientific, 2014

 "Misura e Controllo del Campo Magnetico a Mezzo di Sostanze Paramagnetiche (Measure and Control of the Magnetic Field by Means ofParamagnetic Substances)," Automazione ed Automatismi, Anno III, Gen. Feb.
 1959.